anthropologist, geographer, social theorist, social critic

-He holds an appointment as Professor and Chair of the Department of Comparative Cultural Studies at the University of Houston.
+He holds an appointment as Professor in the Department of Comparative Cultural Studies at the University of Houston, where he served as Chair of the department (2018-24).
 He previously held teaching appointments in urban and political geography at King's College London, and in sociocultural anthropology at Stanford, Columbia, and Goldsmiths, University of London, as well as visiting professorships or research positions at the Universities of Warwick, Bern, and Amsterdam.

 He received his Ph.D. in sociocultural anthropology from the University of Chicago.